 Accessibility: 16 features

-Components: 3D First-Person and Open World
+Components: 3D First-Person, Open World and Persistant World

 Costs: Free.
 In-Game Purchases and In-Game Pass